 Please review these instructions carefully and see additional guidance in the FAQ.
 Please direct any other questions to the attention of the Foundation Trust Administrator (Administrator@FoundationTrust.org).

 Please prepare a maximum 3-page Letter of Inquiry, single-spaced, with margins 1-inch or larger, addressing items 1-10 below.
-Small Gift LOIs should be submitted electronically on official organizational letterhead to firstname.lastname@example.org by the following deadlines:
+Small Gift LOIs are considered on a rolling basis and should be submitted electronically on official organizational letterhead to firstname.lastname@example.org.

 Required Information for Letters of Inquiry